beerpwn/ctf/2019/Bsides_Dheli_CTF_2019/web/README.md

 ![Image desc](challenge_desc.png)
 ![Image desc](vuln_param.png)
 <br>
-First thing we have to bypass the firwall that blocks the `_` character.
-This character is used by a vulnerable query as GET parameter name.
-And here the first trick is based on the bahavior of php that automatically converts the `.` into `_`, so we can use this feature to bypass the restriction.
+First thing I had to do was to bypass the firwall that blocks the usage of `_` character.
+As we noticed from the image above, this character is used by a vulnerable query as GET parameter name.
+The first trick is based on a bahavior of php that automatically converts the `.` into `_`, so we can use this behavior to bypass the restriction.
 The GET parameter is vulnerable to SQL-injection.
 The main problem here is that the output don't change in any way if the query match for something or not.
 The first idea that I had is to leak the database using time-based technique, but unfortunately the firewall block us.
 I start to enumerate the firewall rules and comes out that `sleep` and `bench` words were blacklisted, then no time delay for us.
 Also other words match the firewall rules eg `like`,`if` etc...
 After a bit of try and errors I noticed that if the query has some syntax error, the server replies with a blank response that is different from the normal one.
 Then server error means blank response.